lucasart/c-chess-cli/README.md

 - `-option value1:`: gives value1 to the first engine, and nothing to the second.
 - `-option :value2`: can you guess? good.

+List:
 - cmd `engine1:[engine2]`: sets first engine to `engine1`, and second engine to `engine2`.
-- movetime: Time limit per move in milliseconds (default none).
+- movetime: Time limit per move in seconds (default none).
 - nodes: Node limit per move (default none).
 - options: List of UCI options per engine (default none).